The Ranch House

 The Ranch House Restaurant’s reputation has clearly withstood the test of time, as it continues, now in its sixth decade there has been a procession of famous people: John Lennon, and Yoko Ono, Paul Newman and Joanne Woodward, Dave Mason, Resse Witherspoon, Marlon Brando, Kirk Douglas, Ann Margret, Robert Redford, Malcom McDowell, Barbra Streisand and many others.

 Through the years articles about the restaurant have appeared in numerous newspaper and magazines, such as the Los Angeles Times, Gourmet, California and Travel & Leisure.
 Along with praise for the food- the homemade breads and desserts, fresh vegetables, herbs and delicious entrees – the Ranch House wine list, featuring a dazzling array of over 600 imported and domestic wines, has been a 13 time consecutive winner of the prestigious Wine Spectator Grand Award and was named one of the 100 most romantic restaurants in the USA in 2014 by Conde Nast and Open Table.

-Today the Ranch house is owned by Italian artist and designer Maria Angela Perna and local Restaurant and Hotelier Steve Edelson who brought Russel Burnelli and Chef Sean Kingsbury who Proudly prepares all our fine cuisine without the use of any Freezers Microwave Ovens or Fryers.
+Today the Ranch house is owned by Italian artist and designer Maria Angela Edelson and local Restaurant and Hotelier Steve Edelson who brought Russel Burnelli and Chef Logan DeBone who Proudly prepares all our fine cuisine without the use of any Freezers Microwave Ovens or Fryers.